aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 EOF
 ```

-You can refresh the application in Argo CD UI.
+We can refresh the application in Argo CD UI.

 ### 5. Apply Terraform